sturob/vim-outsiders/README.md

 # outsiders.vim

-Move the file open in your current buffer to a vim instance in an adjacent tmux pane.
+Move the file open in your current buffer to a Vim instance in an adjacent tmux pane.

-Think of it as a way to fork and merge Vim instances within tmux.
+Think of it as a way to split and merge Vim instances within tmux.

 ## Features